Geekdude/Geekdude.github.io/README.md

 Aaron Young.
 If you have any questions about the source please contact me at [ayoung3210@gmail.com](mailto:ayoung3210@gmail.com).

+## Prerequisites

+[Jekyll](https://jekyllrb.com/docs/installation/) must be install first before building the website.

+Next the gems used by the site must be installed with

+    bundle install

 ## Serving the website locally for testing

 In order to serve the website locally on a test server, with draft posts